CrossRef/event-data-user-guide/docs/introduction.md

  - give me all the Events that occurred for this DOI on 2016-01-08
  - give me all the Twitter Events that occurred for this DOI on 2016-01-08

-The Query API allows you to collect Event Data in bulk, and to check up to make sure you're up to date.
+The Query API allows you to collect Event Data in bulk, to make sure you're up to date.

 ## Reliability and Monitoring

 The Reports Service shows how each component in the system and each external source is functioning.
-CED integrates with a number of external Data Sources, and is transparent about how we interact with them.
+Event Data integrates with a number of external Data Sources, and is transparent about how we interact with them.

 ## Interpretation

-Interpretation is a significant theme in CED, and it's something you must think about when using the data.
+Interpretation is a significant theme in Event Data, and it's something you must bear in mind when using the data.
 Every Event describes where it came from and who collected it.
 An Event can be interpreted several different ways.
 It's up to you to bear the origin and meaning of each Event in mind.
 This is discussed throughout the User Guide.

 ## Service Level Agreement